A simple quantum dot: numerical and variational solutions: Mode-Matching Method

-Truncating the sums in \cref{psiAC,psiBD,psiEsym} at a cut-off value $N$ results in a finite matrix in \cref{psiprimeodd}, whose solutions exist when $\det M(\epsilon)=0$.
-In practice we guess a value of $\epsilon\equiv E/E_{\rm t}$, diagonalize $M(\epsilon)$ for that value of $\epsilon$, and then vary $\epsilon$ until the eigenvalue on the right-hand-side of Eq.~(\ref{psiprimeodd}) becomes zero, as required for a valid solution.
-As in the matrix mechanics method, the value of $N$ is increased until the results are converged to the desired accuracy.
+Truncating the sums in \cref{psiAC,psiBD,psiEsym} at a cutoff value $N$ results in a finite matrix in \cref{psiprimeodd}, whose solutions exist when $\det M(\epsilon)=0$.
+In practice, we guess a value of $\epsilon\equiv E/E_{\rm t}$, diagonalize $M(\epsilon)$ for that value of $\epsilon$, and then vary $\epsilon$ until the eigenvalue on the right-hand-side of Eq.~(\ref{psiprimeodd}) becomes zero, as required for a valid solution.
+As in the matrix mechanics method, the value of $N$ is increased until the results converge to the desired accuracy.
 In this way, we achieve a ground state energy of $\epsilon=0.659\,606$.
 This result is accurate to the number of digits quoted.
-When the wave function is plotted using this method and compared to that shown in \cref{fig2}, it is difficult to discern any differences.

-To see the differences more clearly, we show in \cref{psimodes} several one-dimensional slices and compare them to those obtained for ${\rm v}_0$ $\equiv V_0/E_{\rm t}=500$ and $a/L = 0.15$ in \cref{fig2}.
-For finite $V_0$ there are clear differences as a function of $x/a$ for $y_0 = a/2$, as an evanescent portion of the wave function exists for $|x| > a/2$, unlike the $V_0\rightarrow \infty$ result.
-The extra weight present in the finite $V_0$ case has to come from somewhere, and therefore the central maximum is correspondingly lower, as seen most clearly for the $y_0 = 0$ slice.
-These differences would be accentuated for even smaller values of $V_0$.
+Figure \ref{psimodes} compares the ground state wave function for $V_0\to\infty$ and $L\to\infty$ (computed via mode matching) with the case where $v_0 = V_0/E_{\rm t} = 500$ and $L/a = 20/3$ (computed via matrix mechanics).
+Because the differences are small, we compare the wave functions along one-dimensional slices at fixed values of $y$.
+The largest discrepancy between the finite- and infinite-$V_0$ cases can be seen along the edge of the trough at $y=a/2$.
+For finite $V_0$, an evanescent portion of the wave function exists outside the trough ($|x| > a/2$), unlike the $V_0\rightarrow \infty$ result.
+This extra weight present in the finite $V_0$ case has to come from somewhere, and therefore the central maximum is correspondingly lower, as seen most clearly in the $y = 0$ slice.
+In both cases, results are properly converged, and thus the differences are entirely due to the choice of a finite $V_0$; these differences would be accentuated for even smaller values of $V_0$.

 One benefit of the mode-matching method is its fast convergence with the truncation value $N$.
-Truncating the sums at just a single term ($N=1$) yields an energy of $\epsilon=0.681$, accurate to within approximately $3\%$, while including just 15 terms yields an error of only $10^{-3}$.
+Truncating the sums at just a single term ($N=1$) yields an energy of $\epsilon=0.6812$, accurate to within approximately $3\%$, while including just 15 terms yields an error of only $10^{-3}$.
 The $N=1$ case is of particular interest, as it suggests a natural variational wave function which we explore in \cref{sec_var}.